Skip to main content

 Adjust epochs, learning rates, batch sizes, and checkpoint cadence based on the run size and available credits.

-Use this when you already have a curated training dataset and do not need tool-schema generation.
+Use this when you already have a curated text dataset and do not need teacher-generated tool trajectories.
 You can:

 • upload JSONL or CSV data